 Did You Know?

-Secretary of State Debra Bowen has launched the new California Online Voter Registration (COVR) application process.
+California Online Voter Registration (COVR) is now available.
 Anyone who is eligible to register to vote in California can submit an electronic voter registration application by going to http://registertovote.ca.gov/

 - Vote under a fake name